 The middle of the day or twice a day during rush hours is perfect for stopping to sleep.
 Whether you’re driving or using your legs to get to your destination, it doesn’t matter.
 Anyone enforcing movement restrictions is going to be more active when traffic is at it’s highest.

 More police and troops are moving during peak hours in the daytime.
 Escaping means avoiding those as best you can.
 Instead of making a high-risk situation worse, plan smarter.

 Get your downtime in comfort even on the run.
 You want to keep insects and critters out while letting airflow in during much of the year.
 The Sansbug Pop-Up Mosquito-Net Tent I got from Amazon is ideal.
 It’s lightweight at less than three pounds and folds up in seconds with a little practice.
 Search Sansbug availability on Amazon here.

 Running Bug Out Drills

 To evade capture efficiently, you need to be prepared.
-Although it’s better to go without a plan, then to stay at risk longer than necessary, better preparedness involves doing dry-runs.
+Although it’s better to go without a plan, than to stay at risk longer than necessary, better preparedness involves doing dry runs.
 That means start to finish practicing every step.